kotalbert/mlearn/project/proj.md

 This report is a brief demonstration of machine learning techniques, discussed in "Practical Machine Learning" course by Johns Hopkins University.
 The data set provided for the exercise was pre processed, reduced in dimensions and used to train three prediction models.

+Since the goal of this project is to demonstrate basic machine learning functionalities, the statistical analysis of the problem was not conducted.
+The feature

 For the purpose of this project, `caret` package was used.
 Three basic model models were fitted:

 -   Classification Tree
 -   Boosting
 -   Random Forest

-Random Forrest model produced most accurate predictions.
+Random Forrest model produced most accurate predictions, achieving 92% on validation subset, with dimensions reduced with PCA algorithm.
+The prediction accuracy on test data (verified by quiz) was 95%.

 # Training Data set